The Warframes the Tenno use, from Ash to Mirage.

 - Foil: To Ash.
 Both are fast stealth frames with abilities to displace themselves, as well as a means to crowd control.
 While Ash's kit encourages to cause extensive damage and leave no witnesses alive, Loki's kit is to misdirect and confuse enemies with no direct damaging effects.

-- Fragile Speedster: Has the highest base movement speed of any Warframe, as well as the lowest starting health and second-lowest shield capacity (beaten only by Valkyr).
+- Fragile Speedster: Has the highest base movement speed of any Warframe, as well as the lowest starting health and third-lowest shield capacity (beaten only by Valkyr and Grendel).

 - Glass Cannon: A Loki with active Invisibility can deal apocalyptic amounts of damage (+400%) with melee weapons, but can be gibbed by cross-fire and explosives even while invisible.
 If Invisibility drops in the middle of combat, so does the Loki.